Home / Rice, Grain, and Pasta Recipes / How To Make Kate’s Best Vegetable Biryani Recipe

 step six

 Finish the vegetable mixture.
 Add the chickpeas and green peas along with the cilantro and mint to the vegetables.
-Stir to combine, cook a couple more minutes then transfer the mixture to a large bowl.
+Stir to combine, cook a couple more minutes then transfer the cooked vegetables to a large bowl.
 Give a taste and add more salt if needed.
 Wash the pot, we’ll use it to make the final rice dish.

 A glass bowl filled with a cooked vegetable mixture sitting on a white counter on top of a red hot pad with a wood spoon.